mrshawnhum/weather-app/README.md

 # Mobile-friendly Weather React App

 I have created a mobile-friendly weather app.
 Utilizing openweathermap.org api, You can type in your city and if found, the app will load the current temperature and condition.
-This is still a working progress as i want to scale the app for all viewing platforms(pc, tablet, etc.).
-I also need to add error handling for when the city entered is not found by the app.
+This is still a working progress as I want to add error handling for when the city entered is not found by the app.
 To view the app, please click the link below!

 ## Live site link